riddeclabs/x-gateway-demo/.github/pull_request_template.md

 ### Coverage

-Do you know if the code is covered with snapshots and unit tests?
+Would you happen to know if the code is covered with snapshots and unit tests?

 - [ ] 👍 yes
 - [ ] 🙅 no, because they are not needed